 Darren started working at Scobie Tyres under his Father in 1988 and gradually took over the Family business.
 He has 46 years experience in the Tyre industry and his success to date is attributed to honest local family values.

-Nathan has been working at Scobie Tyres for 5 years.
+As an Automotive Engineering graduate, Nathan has been working at Scobie Tyres for 6 years.
 He specialises in tyre fitting, puncture repair, car servicing as well as brake & suspension repair.

 We can usually have the tyres fitted while you wait and we aim to have customers in and out again in 30 – 60 minutes.
 If it’s more convenient for you, make an appointment to bring your vehicle in.

 There is an international standard of alphanumeric tyre codes and the code is generally moulded into the outer wall of the tyre.
 An example would be 205/65R15.
 Here the 205 indicates the “nominal section width” of the tyre in millimetres; the 65 represents the sidewall height as a percentage of the tyre width; the R indicates that it is a radial tyre; and the 15 is the diameter in inches of the wheel that the tyre is designed to fit.

 Legally, each tyre must have a minimum depth of 1.5mm in the main grooves, for the complete circumference of the tyre.
 Most tyres have a tread wear indicator which is usually placed at a depth of 2mm.
 If your tyre tread is down to this indicator then it is time to replace that tyre.
 Call in and we will provide a free tyre assessment, including your spare.